Sebastianhju/Runeterra-5e/2.0/Rares.md

 - 4000 Gold
 - Longsword

+**Charges**: This item has 4 charges and regains all charges when you finish a long rest.

-**Spinning Blades**: As a bonus action you can start up the chainswords engine.
-For your next three attacks, the chainsword deals 1d8 additional damage, applies grievous wounds and burn.
-Once this action is used it cannot be used again until 18 seconds pass.
+**Spinning Blades**: As a bonus action you can spend two charges start up the chainswords engine.
+For your next three attacks, the chainsword deals 1d8 additional damage, applies grievous wounds.

 _You get +1 to attack and damage rolls using this magical weapon_